Professor, scientist and inventor

 and Ecolex II,

-both of which were eventually taken over and produced by
+all of which were eventually taken over and produced in quantity for the

-It marked the start of Philips's crypto developments, which
+It marked the start of Philips as a worldwide crypto-player.

 five embassies and the Dutch Foreign Office in The Hague,

-(Officer of the Order of the Dutch Lion) by Prime Minister
+(Officer of the Order of Orange-Nassau) by Dutch Prime Minister

 Ecolex cipher machines.